productteams/kaldi-template-productteams/site/content/products.md

       The first time I tried ProductTeams's service, I couldn’t even believe that was able to scale so quickly.
   - author: Philipp Trommler
     quote: >-
-      ProductTeams is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      ProductTeams is the place to go if you want scale quickly and fill out your team.
+I love their stance on transparency and simple billing.
 full_image: /img/products/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions